szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 just following directions.
 In those cases, it's hard to get a sense for their work ethic, and whether they can work well with others, or handle responsiblity.

-*Story time*: I remember interviewing a technicians for one lab I worked in.
-We didn't have any candidates (college students or recent graduates) who had experience with breeding, feeding, and otherwise maintaining Xenopus Laevis.
+*Story time*: I remember interviewing a technician for one lab I worked in.
+We didn't have any candidates (college students or recent graduates) who had experience with breeding, feeding, and otherwise maintaining *Xenopus Laevis*.
 I ended up asking people about their previous work experience of all kinds.

 I hired one student who had worked with her parents, who owned a Subway sandwich shop.
 She was prompt and efficient, took notes, referred back to her own notes frequently, and communicated clearly.